- including reviving old ones

 Teflon) does the real work.
 The carrier evaporates,

-Next, there's what is known as dry lube available at bike shops the world over, which I was told was even better, because it contains the PTFE but no oil at all.
+Next, just to cover my bases, there's what is known as dry lube available at bike shops the world over, which I was told was even better, because it contains the PTFE but no oil at all.
 PTFE is the lubricant, it's a dry sphere too small to see.
-It's in the same carrier which evaporates.
+It's in some carrier which evaporates completely.
 The "dry" stuff looks like this:

 I came to discover it did not work well.
 Phooey, I went back to the so-called "wet" formula.